Rajakavitha1/testing_gitbook/installation.md

 * Deploy a Kubernetes cluster that is running version 1.23 or later.
 * Install [kubectl][kubectl-docs], the Kubernetes command-line tool.
 * Install [Helm][helm-docs], the package manager for Kubernetes.
 * Seldon Enterprise Platform license key.
-You can reach out to Seldon [support team][contact] to get a trail license key.
+You can reach out to Seldon [support team][contact] to get a trial license key.

 ### Installating Seldon Enterprise Platform on a Kubernetes cluster